 You will be allocated an assessor who will visit you on site and discuss your progress with you and your employer.

-You will need safety boots and Personal Protective Equipment.
+You will need safety boots and Personal Protective Equipment, which should be supplied by your employer.

 You can progress to a range of Professional Construction courses.